-Objectives: To determine incidences of cases, demographics, clinical presentation, diagnostic methods and outcomes of cases of tuberculosis (TB) in The Bahamas, 2014─2016.
+Objectives: To determine incidence of cases, demographics, clinical presentation, diagnostic methods and outcomes of cases of tuberculosis (TB) in The Bahamas, 2014–2016.

-Methods: A retrospective chart review of cases of Tuberculosis diagnosed at the Princess Margaret Hospital, Nassau, The Bahamas.
-One hundred and eighty-nine cases of active tuberculosis diagnosed between 2014─2016 and all cases were evaluated for demographics, risk factors, clinical manifestation, method of diagnosis, symptoms and treatment outcomes
+Methods: A retrospective chart review of cases of TB diagnosed at the Princess Margaret Hospital, Nassau, Bahamas.
+One hundred eighty-nine cases of active TB were diagnosed between 2014 and 2016, and all cases were evaluated for demographics, risk factors, clinical manifestation, method of diagnosis, symptoms and treatment outcomes.

-Conclusions: HIV is a major risk factor for Tuberculosis in The Bahamas and it is advised that all patients diagnosed with TB be tested for HIV.
+Conclusion: Human immunodeficiency virus is a major risk factor for TB in The Bahamas, and it is advised that all patients diagnosed with TB be tested for HIV.
 We also advise screening HIV positive patients for TB.
-Beneficially, screening other high risk groups such as migrant populations would also reduce the amount of latent TB cases which may progress to active TB.
+Screening other high-risk groups such as migrant populations would also reduce the amount of latent TB cases, which may progress to active TB.